Erase

 ![]() |

-- The erase function applies to polygon layers and CAD layers, and is available only after enabling layer editing and selecting objects.
+- The erase function is applicable to region layers and CAD layers, and is only available when layer editing is enabled and objects are selected.

-- The target object and the erasing object cannot be the same object.
+- The erased object and the erasing object cannot be the same object.

-- The target object can be a line object or a polygon object, but the erasing object must be a polygon object.
+- The erased object can be a line object or a region object, but the erasing object must be a region object.

-- The layer of the target object must be editable.
+- The layer of the erased object must be editable.
 Supports Multi-layer Editing.

-- The erase operation has certain requirements for data standardization; topology errors such as self-intersection are not allowed within the data.
-It is recommended to perform a topology check on complex data before the erase operation, and correct any topology errors before proceeding.
+- The erase operation has certain requirements on data validity.
+Internal topology errors such as self-intersection are not allowed.
+It is recommended to validate topology on complex data and fix topology errors before performing the erase operation.

 Function Entry

-- Edit Data Tab -> Feature Editing Group -> Face editing -> Face relationship -> Erase
+- Edit Data tab -> Object Editing group -> Face editing -> Face relationship -> Erase

-- With the layer editable, select one or more erasing objects (polygon objects).
+- In editable layer state, select one or more erasing objects (region objects).

-- In the Edit Data tab, from the Face editing drop-down menu, click the Erase button in the Face relationship group to perform the erase operation.
+- On the Edit Data tab, in the Face editing dropdown menu, click the Erase button in the Face relationship group to perform the erase operation.

-- Mouse prompt: "Please select the target polygon object...
+- Mouse prompt: "Please select the object to be erased...
 Press Ctrl to switch to erase external."
-Select a target object (line object or polygon object), and click the left mouse button to complete the erase operation.
+Select an object to be erased (line or region object), then click the left mouse button to complete the erase operation.

-- You can sequentially select target objects to perform the erase operation, and close the erase function by right-clicking.
+- You can sequentially select objects to be erased to perform the erase operation, and close the erase function by right-clicking.